rlmic/impact-bombing-vietnam/README.md

 province locations from one geographic coordinate system to another.

-## Contact information
+## Contact

-+ Edward Miguel, reachable at emiguel@berkeley.edu
+Please direct any questions to  Edward Miguel at emiguel@berkeley.edu.

 [^1]: Edward Miguel and Gérard Roland.
 “The long-run impact of bombing Vietnam”.
 In: Journal of Development Economics 96.1 (2011), pp. 1–15. url:  https://doi.org/10.1016/j.jdeveco.2010.07.004